purplebugs/eik-search/README.md

 }
 ```

-Add this ingest pipeline to the index
+Add this ingest pipeline to the index:

+1. In Dev Tools, copy the command below and run it

 ```
 # Always apply this pipeline to the index

-PUT anita3
+PUT eik_search
 {
   "settings": {
     "default_pipeline": "create_scope_field"